 The last Downtown Plan was completed over a decade ago.
-Now is the ideal time to “fine tune” the direction for Downtown Whitehorse and chart the specific actions needed to keep it a vibrant and vital part of our community over the next 10-20 years.
+Now is the ideal time to “fine tune” the direction for Downtown Whitehorse and chart the specific actions needed to keep it a vibrant and vital part of our community over the next 10 years and beyond.

 What's included in the Plan?

 The Downtown Plan will create a blueprint for Downtown Whitehorse’s future in three key ways: